localstack/docs/content/en/aws/elastic-load-balancing/index.md

 ### Limitations

-Please, bear in mind there is a know limitation with the Aplication Load Balancer which currently only supports the `forward` and `redirect` action types.
+The Aplication Load Balancer currently supports only the `forward` and `redirect` action types.